hipagesgroup/data-ml-utils/docs/index.rst

 Getting Started
 ---------------

-You can install `data-ml-utils` from the git repo using pip
+You can install `hip-data-ml-utils` from the git repo using pip

 .. code-block:: console

-   $ pip install data-ml-utils --upgrade
+   $ pip install hip-data-ml-utils --upgrade

 Pyathena